 Changes for Office 2013

-If you manage Windows Server based networks, and license Microsoft Office 2013 using the retail Product Key Card (PKC), you may have noticed that these Office applications ignore your Group Policy settings.
+If you manage Windows Server based networks, and license Microsoft Office 2013 or 2016 using the retail Product Key Card (PKC), you may have noticed that these Office applications ignore your Group Policy settings.

-This is because Microsoft disabled Group Policy processing in Microsoft Office 2013 except for the Volume License editions (Office Standard 2013 and Office Professional Plus 2013), and certain Office 365 subscriptions.
-This means Group Policy settings will be ignored in Office Home & Student 2013 (which is not licensed for business use anyway), Office Home & Business 2013, and even Office Professional 2013.
+This is because Microsoft disabled Group Policy processing in Microsoft Office 2013 and 2016 except for the Volume License editions (Office Standard and Office Professional Plus), and certain Office 365 subscriptions.
+This means most Group Policy settings will be ignored in all retail editions: Office Home & Student (which is not licensed for business use anyway), Office Home & Business, and even Office Professional.

-What's disturbing is that Microsoft put no notification about this in any of the many pre-sales information pages on their website about Office.
+Microsoft put no notification about this in any of the many pre-sales information pages on their website about Office, prior to and after the release of Office 2013.
 Given that Group Policy processing worked in all editions of prior versions since Office 2000, it wouldn't even occur to an IT system administrator that it would suddenly be disabled for 2013, especially not in an edition with "Business" or "Professional" in the name, which implies a managed network.
-And if an IT system administrator tests Office 2013 using the evaluation edition downloaded from his MSDN subscription, Group Policy processing will function properly, because MSDN provides the same installers as for Volume License editions.
+And if an IT system administrator tested Office 2013 or 2016 using the evaluation edition downloaded from his MSDN subscription, Group Policy processing would function properly, because MSDN provides the same installers as for Volume License editions.